 Hard skills are no less versatile than soft skills.
 They include a huge set of competencies like the knowledge of marketing tools and services, strategic planning and many more.

 When you only start your path into digital marketing, you may be good only at some of these competencies.
 But if you’re serious about your career, you should master as many of them, as you can.

-- Analytics —It’s the cornerstone of a marketer’s work.
-Marketing managers implement data-driven decisions, analyze metrics and use many tools to measure and develop marketing strategies.
-Thus, if you see the drop of traffic, you should investigate what factors may have impacted it and create a strategy for improvement.
+- Analytics — It’s the cornerstone of a marketer’s work.
+Marketing managers implement data-driven decisions, analyze metrics, and use many tools to measure and develop marketing strategies.
+Thus, if you see the drop in traffic, you should investigate what factors may have impacted it and create a strategy for improvement.